Navi33/Navi33/README.md

 ### Hello World! 👋

-I'm Ivan Defeo, a soon to be Software Engineer from South East Asia.

-- 🌱 I’m currently learning how to learn.
-- 💬 Ask me about Games and Tech.
+I'm Ivan Defeo, just learning everything about how web development for now.
+No pressure.
+Small steps.

+- 👀 I'm currently working in a different industry and looking to transition to an IT path this year.
+- 🌱 I'm have started  HTML/CSS/JS for from zero knowledge perspective.
+Baby steps.
+- 💞️ I’m looking to collaborate on anything to somene to share code with and get feedback in the future.
+For now self learning comes first.
+- 📫 Not updated the contacts yet.
+TBA

 #### My GitHub Stats